 If you work carefully, you won't need to spray the containers of oil and other ingredients.
-Just line them up on a surface that need not have been sterilized.
+Just line them up on a surface that need not have been disinfected.
 (Spray your gloves again.)
-Set one saucepan on the scale and add water and glycerin to the pan, without touching the container to either the pan or your sterilized work area.
+Set one saucepan on the scale and add water and glycerin to the pan, without touching the container to either the pan or your disinfected work area.
 Spray your gloves again and move the pan to the stove.
-Now move the other saucepan to the scale and weigh out the oils without letting the containers touch the pan or sterilized work surface.
-Cut hard oils with your sterilized knife.
+Now move the other saucepan to the scale and weigh out the oils without letting the containers touch the pan or disinfected work surface.
+Cut hard oils with your disinfected knife.
 Spray your gloves again and put the second saucepan on the stove, and start heating both pans.
 (Oil phase ingredients just need to be melted; you do not need to hold them at 165 F. for 20 minutes, as you do the water phase ingredients.)

 If you are like me, this will make you a nervous wreck.
 So take off your gloves and sit down and have a cigarette while everything is heating.
-One the oils are melted, you can remove them from heat.
+Once the oils are melted, you can remove them from heat.
 It is not necessary to hold the oils at 165 F. for 20 minutes.
 When your water phase ingredients reach 165 F., set a timer for 20 minutes and chill--I mean, relax.

-After holding both containers at 165 F. for 20 minutes, put your gloves back on a spray them with IPA.
-Remove the containers from the heat.
-Using your sterilized soup ladle, add the water/glycerin to the oils, while stirring with your sterilized spoon.
-Once all the water is in there, stick blend with your sterilized stick blender.
+Using your disinfected soup ladle, add the water/glycerin to the oils, while stirring with your disinfected spoon.
+Once all the water is in there, stick blend with your disinfected stick blender.
 (I think it's good to spray the whole stick blender, including the cord, with IPA.
-The cord will flop around all over the place and touch your sterilized stovetop, and who knows what else.)
+The cord will flop around all over the place and touch your disinfected stovetop, and who knows what else.)